 Anchored by Kansas City in the west and St. Louis in the east, Missouri is a true barbecue state.
 It has the highest number of charcoal producers in the country, and some say it consumes more BBQ sauce than any other state.

-Arkansas has the second highest percentage of barbecue restaurants of all its eateries—6.9%.
-There are no stats on what the percentage of tailgating meals consist of barbecue, but it’s high.
+Arkansas has the second-highest percentage of barbecue restaurants of all its eateries—6.9%.
+There are no stats on what the percentage of tailgating meals consists of barbecue, but it’s high.
 Very high.
 Very, very high.